globalseismology/avni/docs/fortran_f2py.md

 F2PY troubleshooting
 --------------------
 A way to troubleshoot f2py issues trouble shooting was to i) copy all of the source code to a single directory ii) make sure that the code will actually compile without f2py (either with a makefile or with a simple script) and iii) Use f2py to create a python signature file (.pyf file).
-See the makefile attached below which will compile all of the code, and generate the file *rem3d_forward.pyf*.
+See the makefile attached below which will compile all of the code, and generate the file *avni_forward.pyf*.
 The .pyf file can be used to figure out what problems are going on.
 In our case, there were a number of subroutines that were not being properly translated to the signature file.
 These subroutines are called "unknown_subroutine" in the signature file.
 For example, the signature file complained about a subroutine in rayseq.f:

 ~~~fortran
 subroutine unknown_subroutine ! in rayseq.f